-Skalitude is home to majestic Ponderosa Pine, a family of coyotes, white-tailed deer and occasional black bear.
-It is heaven for nature enthusiasts, with each season offering its own special gifts.
+Skalitude is home to majestic Ponderosa Pine, whispering Aspens, fifteen hives of honeybees, a family of coyotes, white-tailed deer and occasional black bear.
+It is heaven for nature enthusiasts, with each season offering its contrasting beauty.

 Hikes around Skalitude range from a 20 minute stroll through the meadow, hour long hikes that take in old growth pines and views of snow-capped peaks, to all day hikes including to the top of Lookout Mountain, with stunning 360 degree views of the Sawtooth range and the Columbia basin.
 Here are brief descriptions of a couple of our favorites:

 The Meadow Loop – through the meadow and back along the Forest Service Road above the meadow, past several giant trees.
 Views up and down the canyon, including End mountain, North and South Navarre Peaks and Hoodoo Peak.
 One hour, moderate terrain.

 Teddy Bear’s and Seven Sisters – Teddy Bears is a little knoll where animals like to hang out, with a more expansive view of the Sawtooths.
 You can keep going up to the ridge, to look down on the booming metropolis of Carlton, walk along the ridge through impressive old growth trees, and follow a cow trail back home.
 To just go to Teddy Bear’s is about 45 minutes up, the whole loop is about 2.5 hours walking time, but allow more time to stop and enjoy the views!
 Steep in places.

 Lookout Mountain – About 2.5 hours up, with 3000 feet elevation gain!
 Past the biggest tree in the valley, at 5+ feet in diameter.
 The old lookout tower is still there, the views are unbeatable.
 A good workout!